nashory/pggan-pytorch/README.md

 ## Experimental results
-The model is still being trained at this moment.
-The result of higher resolution will be updated soon.
+The result of higher resolution(more than 256x256) will be updated soon.

 __Generated Images__